Arman-Tools/Arman-king-projects/README.md

-# EYESPY 🔍 (Previously Camhack)
+# H4SPY 🔍 (Previously Camhack)

-**EYESPY** is an educational tool created to demonstrate how camera access phishing attacks work in real-world scenarios.
+**H4CKS** is an educational tool created to demonstrate how camera access phishing attacks work in real-world scenarios.
 It is intended purely for **ethical hacking** and **cybersecurity awareness** purposes.

 > ⚠️ Warning: This tool is strictly for educational use.
 Any misuse may lead to legal consequences.